sygnaltech/ionic4UiPatterns/src/assets/validate.md

-# Databinding, Templates, and ENUMS
+# UPDATE Data Item, with DATA VALIDATION

 Here we are exploring **enums** as they relate to **templates** and **2-way databinding**, in isolation from our other CRUD pattern requirements.